Kallepan/angular-base-template/README.md

-# AngularBase
+# Angular Base

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.
+This project is a template for Angular projects.
+It was created using the Angular CLI [Angular CLI](https://angular.io/cli) version 16.2.5.

 ## Development server